ashislaha/CarDetection-iOS/README.md

 decision whether a car is present in the image or not.
 It's a Dense Neural Network.
 After train, converting the .h5 model into
 .mlmodel to use in Xcode.

-Using the .mlmodel in Xcode, that .mlmodel is converted from Keras / TensorFlow output.
 Please check https://github.com/ashislaha/CarDetection-Keras .